NootApp/sample-workspace/README.md

 # Welcome To Noot

+> NOTE: This workspace was originally created using obsidian for workspace management.
+This was before Noot was able to render markdown at all

 You are in the demonstration workspace now, but don't worry, we'll have you speeding through your own files in no time!

 ---